sampersand/quest/README.md

 ```

 ## Everything is fair game
 Most runtime languages allow for assigning arbitrary values to any object.
-However, Quest takes this a step further, and allows _everything_ to have attributes added/removed from them, including primatives like numbers.
+However, Quest takes this a step further, and allows _everything_ to have attributes added/removed from them, including primitives like numbers.
 (For those mathy-folks, every Quest object is a singleton object.)

 ```quest
 # define the `square` method on